cython/cython/docs/profiling_tutorial.rst

        return (6 * val)**.5

-On my box, this needs approximately 4 seconds to run the function with the given n.
+On my box, this needs approximately 4 seconds to run the function with the default n.
 The higher we choose n, the better will be the approximation for :math:`\pi`.
 An experienced python programmer will already see plenty of places to optimize this code.
 But remember the golden rule of optimization:
 Never optimize without having profiled.
 Let me repeat this: **Never** optimize